 The number of sewer collapses reported during the three years considered by the risk assessment are shown in Table 2.
-The length of sewer in this wastewater system means there have been more then 9.44 incidents per 1,000km per year (a threshold set by Ofwat) so the risk is in the 'very significant' band.
+The length of sewer in this wastewater system means there have been less than 5.72 incidents per 1,000km per year (a threshold set by Ofwat) so the risk is in the 'not significant' band.